 Getting an extra source of income is always a welcome idea whenever you are pressed to save more than your current source can let you spare.
-You can work part-time in a club, get online writing, wait tables, tutoring or typing jobs or even become a baby sitter; the list is endless.
+You can work part-time in a club, get online writing, wait tables, tutoring (you can easily become a tutor through various organizations online), or typing jobs or even become a baby sitter; the list is endless.

 Sell Your Junk